 Luckily, with the rise of freelancing and telecommuting, there are plenty of options to get work done and have social interaction.
 New coworking spaces are seemingly opening up all the time, with great options like The Wing, WeWork, and Your Alley available for membership.
-(If you have Freedom Premium, check out Freedom Perks for a WeWork discount.)

 Working at cafes is also a viable option.
 Neuroscientists recently discovered why it’s easier to focus in a coffee shop than an open plan office.
 Let the buzz of conversation energize you while you get things done.